LabAsim/tpp_telegram_bot/README.md

 * Create a .py file:  `saved_tokens.py` which must contain the API keys as constants:
 `TOKEN_TELEGRAM_BOT`, `TOKEN_TELEGRAM_BOT_TEST`, `TOKEN_APIFY`

+* If you don't want to hard code the tokens into `saved_tokens.py`, you can set the tokens to environmental variables named as the constants above.
+In this case, do not create the `saved_tokens.py` at all.

 *   If you want to run the test bot, run `python main.py --test True` (default is `False`).

 ### Pythonanywhere